mipearson/webpack-rails/README.md

 It was designed for use at [Marketplacer](http://www.marketplacer.com) to assist us in migrating our Javascript (and possibly our SCSS) off of Sprockets.
 It first saw production use in June 2015.

 As this is pre-1.0 software its API and configuration may change as we become more familiar with Webpack.
+This gem has been developed against Ruby 2.2 and Rails 4.2.
+Previous versions might work, but I haven't tested them.
+Assume Rails 3.2 and Ruby 1.9 as an absolute minimum.

 ## Getting Started